Ricardo Caballero, Ford International Professor of Economics

 MIT School of Humanities, Arts, and Social Sciences

-Just one year ago [in 2008] a worldwide panic was unfolding: Financial markets froze after the collapse of the investment bank Lehman Brothers, leaving businesses without lenders as the economy drastically slowed.
+In the fall of 2008 a worldwide panic was unfolding: Financial markets froze after the collapse of the investment bank Lehman Brothers, leaving businesses without lenders as the economy drastically slowed.
 How can we stave off such fear-enhanced episodes in the future?
 Ricardo Caballero, MIT's Ford International Professor of Economics, offers a distinctive solution: Government-issued investment insurance for banks.